Samaritan revolts: Justa uprising

-During the reign of Eastern Roman Emperor Zeno (r.
-474–475 and 476–491), tensions between the Christian community and the Samaritans in Neapolis (Shechem) grew dramatically.
-According to Samaritan sources, Zeno, whom the sources call "Zait the King of Edom", persecuted the Samaritans with no mercy.
-The Emperor went to Neapolis, gathered the elders and asked them to convert; when they refused, Zeno had many Samaritans killed, and rebuilt the synagogue into a church.
-Zeno then took for himself Mount Gerizim, where the Samaritans worshipped God, and built several edifices, among them a tomb for his recently deceased son, on which he put a cross, so that the Samaritans, worshipping God, would prostrate in front of the tomb.
+During the reign of Emperor Zeno (r.
+474–475 and 476–491), tensions between the Christian community and the Samaritans in Colonia Flavia Neapolis (Shechem) grew dramatically.
+According to Samaritan sources, Zeno, whom the sources refer to as "Zait the King of Edom", persecuted the Samaritans mercilessly.
+The Emperor went to Neapolis, gathered the Samaritan elders, and asked them to convert to Christianity; when they refused, Zeno had many Samaritans killed and rebuilt their synagogue into a church.
+Zeno then took possession of Mount Gerizim and built several edifices, among them a tomb for his recently deceased son, on which he placed a Christian cross so the Samaritans would be forced to prostrate themselves in front of the tomb.

-Later, in 484, the Samaritans revolted, provoked by rumors that the Christians intended to transfer the remains of Aaron's sons and grandsons Eleazar, Ithamar and Phinehas.
-Samaritans reacted by entering the cathedral of Neapolis, killing the Christians inside and severing the fingers of the bishop Terebinthus.
+In 484, the Samaritans revolted, provoked by rumors that the Christians intended to transfer the remains of Aaron's sons and grandsons Eleazar, Ithamar, and Phinehas.
+They reacted by entering the cathedral of Neapolis, killing the Christians inside and severing the fingers of the bishop Terebinthus.

-The Samaritans elected Justa (or Justasas) as their king and moved to Caesarea, where a noteworthy Samaritan community lived.
-There many Christians were killed and the church of St. Procopius was destroyed.
+The Samaritans elected Justa or Justasas as their king and moved to Caesarea Maritima, where a noteworthy Samaritan community lived.
+There, many Christians were killed and the church of St. Procopius was destroyed.
 Justa celebrated the victory with games in the circus.

 According to John Malalas, Asclepiades, the dux Palaestinae (commander of the province's Limes Arabicus troops), whose units were reinforced by the Caesarea-based Arcadiani of lestodioktes (police chief) Rheges, defeated Justa, killed him and sent his head to Zeno.
 Terebinthus meanwhile fled to Constantinople, requesting an army garrison to prevent further attacks.
 According to Procopius, Terebinthus went to Zeno to ask for revenge; the Emperor personally went to Samaria to quell the rebellion.

 As a result of the revolt, Zeno erected a church dedicated to Mary, mother of Jesus on Mount Gerizim.
 He also forbade the Samaritans to travel to the mountain to celebrate their religious ceremonies, and confiscated their synagogue there.
 These actions by the emperor fueled Samaritan anger towards the Christians further.

 Some modern historians believe that the order of the facts preserved by Samaritan sources should be inverted, as the persecution of Zeno was a consequence of the rebellion rather than its cause, and should have happened after 484, around 489.
 Zeno rebuilt the church of Saint Procopius in Neapolis and the Samaritans were banned from Mount Gerizim, on whose top a signaling tower was built to alert in case of civil unrest.